Thong Bikini: 9 Times You Should Never Wear It

 You can easily get yeast or bacterial vaginal infections

 If you just happen to love your thong bikini collection and you have never had cause to complain, then your immune system might be incredibly strong.
-However, if you regularly get yeast infections, then it might be the fault of your thong bikini.
-You might want to swap them off for a different kind of sexy micro bikini
+However, if you regularly get yeast infections, then it might be the fault of your thong swimwear.
+You might want to swap them off for a different kind of sexy micro bikini.
+No matter how much you're attached to an outfit, you need to consider your health prior to anything else!

 You're pregnant and very prone to getting an infection

-Pregnancy tends to compromise the imine system a bit.
+Pregnancy tends to compromise the immune system.
 This can make you even more susceptible to vaginal infections and even pose some risks to your baby.
 Plus, when you’re walking around carrying 30 extra pounds, do you really need to get a yeast infection to make things worse?
 Just swap the thong bikini for something else.
+Anyway, most women don't feel that sexy during pregnancy and would much rather go for something that is comfortable.
+Even though you might love your thong, its better to be precautious.

 You're prone to skipping that daily shower